Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 After operation

-The first days after the operation are the most important.
-Your body is weakened by the operation, you have not yet fully recovered from anesthesia, but already in the first hours after waking up, try to remember more often about the operated leg, to monitor its position.
-As a rule, immediately after the operation, the operated leg is placed in the abducted position.
-A pillow is placed between the patient's legs to ensure moderate dilution.
+The first days after surgery are the most important.
+Your body is weakened by the operation, you have not yet fully recovered from anesthesia, but in the first hours after waking up, try to remember more often about the operated leg and monitor its position.
+As a rule, immediately after surgery, the operated leg is placed in an abducted position.
+A pillow is placed between the patient's legs to ensure moderate separation.
 The first day you will lie in bed.
-If any medical manipulations or examinations are required, you will be taken on a gurney.
-For 6-8 weeks after the operation, you will have to wear compression hosiery (bandage your legs with elastic bandages or wear compression stockings).
+If any medical manipulations or examination, you will be transported on a gurney.
+For 6-8 weeks after surgery you will have to wear compression hosiery(wrap your legs with elastic bandages or wear compression stockings).
 You also need to remember that:

 3. When turning in bed, place a pillow between your legs

-• Sit on low chairs, armchairs, or beds
+• Sit on low chairs, armchairs or beds

 • Squat down